Welcome to our guide to stairlifts and your most asked questions answered.

 While there are a few makes and models to chose from, just like a car, everyone has their own reasons for picking a certain brand.
 The independent dealers, like us, will have their own reasons for a particular lift, be it based on price, options available and for us definitely reliability.

 A question we recommend every new stairlift customer should be asking is regarding after sales support.
 What happens when it goes wrong?
 How much will it cost to fix?
+How quickly will you come and fix it?

 2 years warranty is great, but what does it cover and what are the terms.
 For example our 2-year warranty is subject to you paying for an annual service at the 12-month point.
 It also covers everything except user error, such as turning the keys off.
 However we always go through the obvious fault-finding bits on the phone first.